rebecca-pete/sea-nyc-weather/README.md

 Term                         | Description
 ---                          |---------
-dataframe                    | An object of data, similar to a matrix. matrix                       | An array of arrays. method chaining              | A programming technique that allows the user to "chain" or attach subsequent methods to a single object.
+Pandas DataFrame             | An object of data, similar to a matrix.
+A Pandas Dataframe is a two-dimensional data structure of mutable size, arranged in rows and columns.
+Data types within columns can vary. matrix                       | An array of arrays. method chaining              | A programming technique that allows the user to "chain" or attach subsequent methods to a single object. data munging                 | The process of identifying and resolving invalid data in a dataset prior to analysis.

 ## API reference